-Prerequisites: HIT 151, HIT 156, HIT 158 (with a grade of C or better in each course) or permission of the Chairperson.
+Prerequisites: BIO 101 or AHS 132, BIO 131, HIT 151, HIT 156, HIT 158 (with a grade of C or better in each course) or permission of the Chairperson.

 Description: This course focuses on the advanced practice of the application of CPT coding.
 Students review and code advanced clinical and medical scenarios related to various body systems.
 Software coding packages and the use of CPT and HCPCS manuals to code for physician procedures and services are reviewed.
 Emphasis is placed on surgical coding.
 The students are introduced to procedure based payment systems including RBRVS, E&M codes and APC assignments.
 Laboratory fee applies.